axhis8/rock-paper-scissors/README.md

 This game is was originally made for the console to play and now includes basic DOM manipulation for interactive gameplay.

+I didn't want to delve too much into design, as the purpose of this project was to play with the DOM.

 This project is a task from The Odin Project, a structured full stack development course.
 You can learn at your own pace and it starts from 0 to getting employed.
 I highly recommend taking this course.
 More on [The Odin Project](https://www.theodinproject.com/)

 ## Live Demo